genny-project/keycloak-themes/README.md

 - BACKGROUND IMAGE: The main image used for the background.
 You can edit the file path to a new image you place in the directory `/login/resources/img/`, or you can replace the image `background1.jpg` with your new image.

+---

+## Deploying to production

+To deploy your new or updated themes to the production keycloak server:

+SSH into the production server:
+`ssh ubuntu@keycloak11`

+Locate the repo and pull changes:
+`cd keycloak-themes`
+`git pull`

+Package the Jar files:
+`./package.sh`

+Copy the Jar to the docker container:
+`docker cp <theme-name>.jar keycloak:/opt/jboss/keycloak/standalone/deployments`

+You should now see your themes in the admin console of keycloak.

 ## Changelog

 * Initial Test of updated Themes.
 * Added documentation.
+* Added packaging script